Rocketpoodle/AIVis/README.md

 inspected and displayed in a way that befits the layer type.

-This does not train a model, but can take in an already created model saved from PyTorch.
+This does not train a model, but can take in an already created model saved from Tensorflow.
 This utilizes a utility in the fdeep library to convert the keras output format to an representation that the fdeep C++ library can ingest.

 ## Requirements